openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 Select video system in drop down menu in `>Sources>Video`  Restart OBPlayer dashboard.
 When the new video system is enabled, it will automatically detect the video capabilities of the onboard detected video processing.

+## Email Configuration_

+Setup outgoing mail service using __exim4__ :

+1. Open a `Terminal Emulation` console
+2. Run the command `sudo apt-get update; sudo apt-get install exim4
+3. Run the command `sudo dpkg-reconfigure exim4-config
+4. Choose 'Smarthost with no local mail', accept the defaults up to smarthost, enter a valid mail server (you'll need a mail account there) as the outgoing smarthost, then accept the defaults to the end.
+The Mail Transfer Agent will restart.
+5. Edit the exim4 password file `sudo nano /etc/exim4/passwd.client` and enter a valid outgoing email account, using the format "target.mail.server.example:login:password"

+__Sample Notification Email__

+    From: noreply@openbroadcaster.com Subject: OpenBroadcaster OBPlayer Warning This is a warning that Player "CALLSIGN XXX.X FM" has not connected for "schedule" in the last hour.
+Please take steps to ensure this device is functioning properly.

+__Email notifications of problems__

+Email Notification Alerts

+When a playlog, schedule or media sync hasn’t been received from a remote Player in 60 minutes, an advisory email will be sent to the Admin user address from the server indicating there is a problem that needs attention.
+There is no interface for configuring it (as long as the cron is being run).
+You have to add some rows to the 'notices' table (phpMyAdmin would make this pretty straightforward).
+Add rows as follows:

+    ID: (this is automatic, leave blank) event: device_last_connect_schedule_warning, device_last_connect_playlog_warning, or device_last_connect_emergency_warning.

+These are three different event types - the system will look for a failure to connect in the last hour based on these three different requests (schedule, playlog, or emergency data).
+So you will probably want one row for each.

+device_id: the ID of the device you want email notifications for email: the email address where the notifications should be sent to toggled: set to 0; this is what prevents multiple warnings from going out.
+As soon as there is a failure, this gets set to '1' and an email is sent out. as soon as the system looks to be backup and running, this gets set back to '0' automatically.

+The idea here is that there is one email going out per failure.
+EXAMPLE

+    INSERT INTO notices (event, device_id, email, toggled) VALUES ('device_last_connect_schedule_warning', 1, 'admin1@dom.com', 0);
+    INSERT INTO notices (event, device_id, email, toggled) VALUES ('device_last_connect_playlog_warning', 1, 'admin1@dom.com', 0);
+    INSERT INTO notices (event, device_id, email, toggled) VALUES ('device_last_connect_emergency_warning', 1, 'admin1@dom.com', 0);
+    INSERT INTO notices (event, device_id, email, toggled) VALUES ('device_last_connect_emergency_warning', 1, 'admin2@dom.com', 0);

 ## Reimaging the Player/Server
 {:.no_toc}